-Regular visitors will know how much I love monster receivers from the ’70s and ’80s.
-The Sansui G-8000 Pure Power DC Stereo Receiver is one of the biggest and baddest!
+Regulars will know how much I love monster receivers.
+The Sansui G-8000 Pure Power DC Stereo Receiver is one of the best!

 The Sansui G-8000 receiver was created at a time when Japanese manufacturers were competing to produce the meanest hi-fi beasts, like this Pioneer SX-1250 I restored.
 The G-8000 is not quite as mean as the SX-1250, but make no mistake, the big Sansui is a real monster.
 A quick look at the specs over at Hifi Engine shows that this receiver puts out 120 watts per channel into 8 ohms.
 More information can be found at Classic Receivers.